 In 2018, the oil and gas giant completed an expansion project to become the largest public sector refinery in India.

 Industry: Motor Vehicles and Parts

 A member of the Tata Group and headquartered in Mumbai, Tata Motors boasts a presence in 175 countries around the globe.
-The company’s production line-up includes an extensive range of cars, sports utility vehicles, trucks, buses and defence vehicles.
-With a total of over 8.5 Tata-branded vehicles worldwide, Tata Motors is Asia’s largest and the 17th largest automobile manufacturing company in the world.
+The company’s product line-up includes an extensive range of cars, sports utility vehicles, trucks, buses and defence vehicles.
+With a total of over 8.5 Tata-branded vehicles worldwide, Tata Motors is Asia’s largest and the 17th-largest automobile manufacturing company in the world.

-Tata Motors’ R&D centres house Asia’s first anechoic chamber, India’s first full vehicle crash test facility and India’s only full climate test facility.
+Tata Motors’ R&D centres house Asia’s first anechoic chamber, India’s first full vehicle crash test facility and the country’s only full climate test facility.
 The company’s Tata Hexa SUV won Family Car of the Year at the 10th TopGear India Magazine Awards in 2018.

 Industry: Banking and Financial Services

 Revenue: $43.2 billion

 State Bank of India (SEBI) is the largest banking and financial services company in India, managing over $300 billion in assets.
 The state-owned global bank is headquartered in Mumbai and operates over 14,000 branches in India with foreign offices in 36 countries.
 The bank traces its ancestry to British India, making it the oldest commercial bank in the Indian subcontinent.

 Recently, the bank announced its plan to go carbon neutral by 2030.
 The initiative will involve migrating to electric vehicles, banning plastic in SEBI offices and the installation of solar panels on 250 buildings and 12,000 ATMs.